Division of Behavioral and Cognitive Sciences

 For both aspects of the program, there is special interest in collaborative and collective models of learning and/or intelligence that are supported by the unprecedented speed and scale of technological connectivity.
 This includes emphasis on how people and technology working together in new ways and at scale can achieve more than either can attain alone.
 The program also seeks explanations for how the emergent intelligence of groups, organizations, and networks intersects with processes of learning, behavior and cognition in individuals.

 Projects that are convergent and/or interdisciplinary may be especially valuable in advancing basic understanding of these areas, but research within a single discipline or methodology is also appropriate.
 Connections between proposed research and specific technological, educational, and workforce applications will be considered as valuable broader impacts but are not necessarily central to the intellectual merit of proposed research.
 The program supports a variety of approaches including: experiments, field studies, surveys, computational modeling, and artificial intelligence/machine learning methods.

-Examples of general research questions within scope of the Science of Learning and Augmented Intelligence program include:
+Examples of general research questions within scope of Science of Learning and Augmented Intelligence (SL) include:

 - What are the underlying mechanisms that support transfer of learning from one context to another or from one domain to another?
 How is learning generalized from a small set of specific experiences?
 What is the basis for robust learning that is resilient against potential interference from new experiences?
 How is learning consolidated and reconsolidated from transient experience to stable memory?

 - How do human interactions with technologies, imbued with artificial intelligence, provide improved human task performance?
 What models best describe the interplay of the individual and collaborative processes that lead to co-creation of knowledge and collective intelligence?
 In what ways do the capacities and constraints of human cognition inform improved methods of human-artificial intelligence collaboration?